Baloch–Kurdish relations: History

-The term Kurd and was initially used for all tribal nomads who were indifferent to state authority, before narrowing down over time to only refer to ethnic Kurds.
 It had largely been associated with the lifestyle of Kurds, causing groups which lived a similar lifestyle to also be called Kurds.
 Similarly, the term Baloch was also initially used for all nomadic groups outside the reach of authorities, before also narrowing down over time to refer to the ethnic Baloch only.
 Historically, non-Baloch have been called Baloch due to living lifestyles associated with the Baloch.